 The Reichstag

 Not far from the Brandenburg Gate is the Reichstag – the home of the German Parliament.
 This has not always been the case, as fire damage in 1933, neglect during World War II and the division of Germany into East and West saw the Reichstag fall into a state of disrepair with the West German government relocating to Bonn.
-Only after a final restoration completed in 1999 did it return to its former function as the seat of power for a unified Germany.

 The Reichstag’s glass dome is its most obvious architectural feature, which sits directly above the government debating chamber and allows for great views over the city.
 Both the dome and the rooftop terrace can be visited for free by registering online in advance.
 The Reichstag also has a well-reviewed, but probably expensive, restaurant that is also open to the public.

 If you can’t get inside or don’t want to, sit outside on the green lawn or grab a picnic and head to Tiergarten instead.
+Regardless if you tour the interior of the building or not, seeing the Reichstag is one of the top things to do in Berlin.

 The Memorial to the Murdered Jews of Europe